unpc2026/diaryasprogrammer/README.md

 ### [External Representation and Interpretation]

-When discussing PHP strings in relation to bytes, characters, text, Unicode, encodings, files, protocols, terminals, browsers, databases, or other external systems, explicitly distinguish the PHP string value from any representation or interpretation of that value.
+When discussing PHP strings in relation to bytes, characters, text, Unicode, encodings, or external systems, distinguish the PHP string value from representations or interpretations associated with it.

 Do not automatically equate:

-* a PHP string value with abstract characters,
+* a PHP string value with abstract characters or text,
 * a byte sequence with a particular character interpretation,
-* an encoding with an intrinsic property of every PHP string value,
+* an encoding with an intrinsic property of a PHP string value,
-* or an external system's interpretation of a string with PHP language semantics.
+* or an external system's interpretation with PHP language semantics.

 When relevant, distinguish between:

-1. **The PHP string value** — the language-level value being operated on by PHP.
+1. **The PHP string value** — the language-level value operated on by PHP.
-2. **The bytes contained in or used to represent that value** — the byte-level content relevant to operations that expose or manipulate those bytes.
+2. **Its byte content** — the bytes that constitute the string value and are relevant to byte-level operations.
-3. **An encoding** — a rule or convention used to interpret or transform bytes as character data.
+3. **An encoding** — a rule for interpreting or transforming bytes as character data.
-4. **An external interpretation** — the interpretation performed by a file format, protocol, terminal, browser, database, library, or other system.
+4. **An external interpretation** — an interpretation applied by a file format, protocol, terminal, browser, database, library, or other external system.

-Do not attribute an external interpretation to PHP language semantics unless PHP explicitly specifies that interpretation.

-When a concept depends on an encoding or external interpretation, explicitly identify that dependency rather than incorporating it into the definition of the PHP string itself.
+Do not incorporate properties of an encoding or external interpretation into the definition of a PHP string unless PHP language semantics explicitly establish that relationship.

-When discussing characters, text, or Unicode, state clearly whether the discussion concerns:

-* the PHP string value,
-* its byte content,
-* an encoding,
-* or an interpretation of those bytes as character data.

-The purpose of this distinction is to prevent properties of representations, encodings, or external systems from being incorrectly incorporated into the language-level semantic model of PHP strings.
+Make these distinctions explicit when they materially affect the conceptual model being taught.

 ---